Hugolm20/Hugolm20/README.md

 - 📚 Currently i'm graduating in Mechanical Engeneer at State University of Rio de Janeiro (Universidade do Estado do Rio de Janeiro - Uerj).
 - 👀 Here I want to share the projects which I take of Kaggle and try to solve by myself in Jupyter Notebook.
 They are about Data Science using Python and Data Analytics.
-- 📊 In Data Analytics I have experience in BI Programs like Power BI and Google Data Studio.
+- 📊 In Data Analytics I have experience in:
+  .
+Power BI
+  .
+Google Data Studio
+  .
+SQL
+  .
+Metabase
+  .
+Google BigQuery
 - 📌 Nowadays i'm working as BI Intern at [Uello](https://gustavoguanabara.github.io) .